datalad-handbook/book/docs/basics/101-137-history.rst

 at the time of a specific commit.

-Let's say you want to find out which notes you took in the first few chapters of the handbook.
+Let's say you want to find out which notes you took in the first few chapters of this book.
 Find a commit :term:`shasum` in your history to specify the point in time you want to go back to:

 .. runrecord:: _examples/DL-101-137-121